Strilanc/Strilanc.github.io/_posts/2015-07-05-Things-I-Cant-Solve-Multiplication.markdown

 If you can square quickly, then you can multiply quickly by rewriting $a \cdot b$ into a difference-of-squares form: $\frac{1}{4}\parens{(a + b)^2 - (a - b)^2}$.
 This asymptotic equivalence is convenient, because some multiplication algorithms are easier to understand as squaring algorithms (e.g. [Karatsuba's](https://en.wikipedia.org/wiki/Karatsuba_algorithm) in my opinion; because $(a \ll n + b)^2 = (a^2 \ll 2n) + (((a+b)^2 - a^2 - b^2) \ll n) + b^2$).

 I can't say I've made any progress on the fast-multiplication problem.
 At all.
-But I guess I've learned some things and I can talk about those.
+But I guess I've learnt some things and I can talk about those.

 # Convolution and Principal Roots